spinnaker/halyard/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
- * `--add-custom-resource`: Add this Kubernetes custom resource to the list of custom resources to manage.
-Fields besides the Kubernetes Kind can be set using the flags "--spinnaker-kind" and "--versioned"
+ * `--add-custom-resource`: (V2 Only) Add Kubernetes custom resource to the list of custom resources to managed by clouddriver and made available for use in patch and delete manifest stages.
+Fields besides the Kubernetes Kind (resource name) can be set using the flags "--spinnaker-kind" and "--versioned"
  * `--add-docker-registry`: Add this docker registry to the list of docker registries to use as a source of images.
  * `--add-kind`: Add this kind to the list of kinds to manage.
  * `--add-namespace`: Add this namespace to the list of namespaces to manage.